R-N/akreditasi-wp/wp-content/plugins/iks-menu/readme.txt

 * Loading menus by AJAX
 * Group skins by tags (like flat, white, colored, etc.)
 * Translate plugin into other languages

+= 1.12.1 - 2024-10-18 =
+* Fixed: Bug with function redeclare

+= 1.12.0 - 2024-10-18 =
+* Added: New setting "Include type"
+* Added: Freemius SDK was updated to the latest version

+= 1.11.3 - 2024-06-08 =
+* Added: Freemius SDK was updated to the latest version

+= 1.11.2 - 2023-07-05 =
+* Added: Freemius SDK was updated to the latest version

+= 1.11.1 - 2023-06-16 =
+* Plugin website domain changed to https://iks-menu.com
+* Added: Freemius SDK was updated to the latest version

+= 1.11.0 - 2023-04-06 =
+* Added: New source type "FAQs" and related settings
+* Added: New setting "Gap" at "Display" > "Container" tab
+* Added: New skins #20, #21, #22
+* Fixed: Color Pickers were laggy

+= 1.10.1 - 2023-04-05 =
+* Fixed: Freemius files

+= 1.10.0 - 2023-04-05 =
+* Added: New setting "Show current terms tree"
+* Added: New setting "Disable empty or hashtag links"
+* Added: Freemius SDK was updated to the latest version
+* Fixed: an error when trying to install the PRO version with the FREE version enabled

+= 1.9.8 - 2022-07-19 =
+* Added: New setting "Posts Count: Calculation type"

+= 1.9.7 - 2022-06-01 =
+* Fixed: PHP sprintf error in Freemius (languages updated)

+= 1.9.6 - 2022-05-31 =
+* Fixed: PHP 8.1 error

+= 1.9.5 - 2022-03-15 =
+* Fixed: Custom Menu images weren't displayed

+= 1.9.4 - 2022-03-13 =
+* Fixed: Posts images weren't displayed

+= 1.9.3 - 2022-03-12 =
+* Fixed: Crash when installing FREE version of plugin
+* Fixed: Revert Freemius Pricing page

+= 1.9.2 - 2022-03-11 =
+* Added: Freemius SDK was updated to the latest version
+* Fixed: Rare bug of incorrect displaying menu items when some posts and terms have the same IDs
+* Fixed: Remove duplication of style tags on page

+= 1.9.1 - 2021-12-30 =
+* Added: New settings to set posts "orderby" and "order" parameters
+* Added: New setting to hide zero "Posts count"
+* Fixed: Iks Menu didn't work inside Elementor's popups
+* Fixed: Sometimes skins were loaded with an error

+= 1.9.0 - 2021-02-20 =
+* Added: New setting "Icon Tag" for Toggle
+* Added: Freemius SDK was updated to the latest version

+= 1.8.9 - 2021-01-03 =
+* Fixed: Keyboard accessibility "freeze" bug
+* Fixed: https for loading Skins
+* Fixed: DELETE method was changed to POST due to problems of some users

+= 1.8.8 - 2020-11-13 =
+* Added: Keyboard accessibility: "Tab" & "Enter" navigation + "Focus" state for all elements in menu
+* Added: Some optimizations for loading posts when terms are specified in the "Include terms" setting

+= 1.8.7 - 2020-11-05 =
+* Fixed: Some problems with detecting current term
+* Added: Freemius SDK was updated to the latest version

 = 1.8.6 - 2020-10-16 =
 * Added: Ability to use hooks for adding custom content (PRO only)